alejduin/alejduin/README.md

 <p aligh="left">
   <p>Hey there, welcome!</br>
-  I'm Jhony Alejandro Hernandez Duin, Software Engineer from Venezuela.
+  I'm Jhony Alejandro Hernandez Duin, Software Engineer from Venezuela, living in Panamá.
   My passion for software lies with dreaming up ideas and making them come true with elegant interfaces and global inpact.
 I take great care in the experience, architecture, and code quality of the things I build.

 💡 &nbsp;I like to explore new trends and learn new technologies.\
   🌱 &nbsp;I'm on track for learning more about <a style="color:#764ABC" href="https://www.rust-lang.org/" target="_blank"><u>Rust</u></a>.\